MattArnold/gaia-vora/index.md

 - 1 cardboard Sky Board
 - 1 cardboard Planet Carousel
 - 1 wooden north-pole Axle Peg
-- 1 cardboard ratchet-stopping Flap
+- 1 cardboard ratchet-stopping flap with a Moon printed on it
 - 48 Life-Form Figures in 4 player colors:
 - - 12 CarniVore Figures (3 in each color)
 - - 16 HerbiVore Figures (4 in each color)